 Bone density changes over time.
 Throughout childhood, adolescence, and early adulthood, the bones absorb nutrients and minerals, gaining strength.

-However, as a person enters their late 20s, they have reached their peak bone mass, which means that they will no longer gain bone density.
+However, as a person enters their late 20s, they reach their peak bone mass, meaning they will no longer gain bone density.

 The bones may lose density as a person continues to age.
-After menopause, in particular, a person becomes susceptible to osteoporosis, a disease that can weaken the bones so much that they can break easily.
+After menopause, in particular, a person becomes susceptible to osteoporosis.
+Osteoporosis can weaken the bones so much that they can break easily.

-Studies have shown that both weightlifting and strength training help promote new bone growth and maintain the existing bone structure.
+Studies show that weightlifting and strength training can help promote new bone growth and maintain existing bone structure.